JeremyDsilva/String/README.md

 # String Class
-My implementation of a String class that mimics functanility of STL string.
+My implementation of a String class that mimics functionality of STL string.

 ## Constructor
 <pre><code>String(); // default constructor